 are not present at Moses’ birth

 An ideal Roman matron

-The basic story of Moses’ birth remains the same, but the female dimension has been lost.
+The basic story of Moses’ birth remains the same, but the female dimension has been attacked and lost.

 The ideal Roman woman, they said, was